United States, 1861-1941, Winter 2023-24

 American Yawp: Available in the Bookstore.

-HIS420 Reader: Provided by the History Department at no charge (Referred to on the syllabus as DOCUMENTS).
+HIS420 orange reader: Provided by the History Department at no charge (Referred to on the syllabus as DOCS).

 GRADED ASSIGNMENTS.
 Grade will be based on class participation, plus the following: